-Delegated responsibility for primary care commissioning provides the CCG with the opportunity to have more local decision making, working closely with local partners to further improve out-of-hospital care and making local commissioning decisions based on the best outcomes for patients.
+Delegated responsibility for Primary Care Commissioning provides the Clinical Commissioning Group (CCG) with the opportunity to have more local decision making, working closely with local partners to further improve out-of-hospital care and making local commissioning decisions based on the best outcomes for patients.

 Additional responsibilities include:

 Development of a clearer, more joined up vision for Primary Medical Care, which is aligned to wider CCG plans for improving health services and care closer to home;

 Supporting the development of increased local clinical leadership and public involvement in Primary Medical Care Commissioning, enabling more local decision making;

 Supporting the creation of improved opportunities for GP Practices to work together and with wider community teams.